601 Heritage Drive,

 In a constantly evolving retirement savings landscape, it is a challenge for plan sponsors to remain current with the options available in their 401(k) plan.
-Sponsors can better utilize their time by running their company and outsourcing this advice to a professional who specializes in 401(k) plans.
-Townsend Financial spends the time to consult with sponsors and evaluate the company and participants to help design a plan which will provide the right benefit to the employees and sponsor.
-Here are some of the design considerations Townsend Financial will review with you to decide which features best fit the needs of your employees:
+We feel sponsors can better utilize their time by running their company and outsourcing this advice to a professional who specializes in 401(k) plans.
+Townsend Financial Life Management spends the time to consult with sponsors and evaluate the company and participants to help design a plan which will provide the desired benefit to the employees and sponsor.
+Here are some of the design considerations Townsend Financial Life Management will review with you to decide which features best fit the needs of your employees:

 Auto Enroll has become a much more common feature in 401(k) plans today.
 With Auto Enroll, participants that become eligible to contribute are automatically enrolled into the plan at a predetermined deferral rate.
 Participants have the option to change their deferral rate, including choosing to not contribute at all.
 Many participants are inclined to not take action when it comes to saving for retirement.
 By including an auto enroll feature, the participant does not have to take action to start contributing, but has to make the decision and take action to not participate.
 In most cases, participants want to contribute and find this feature an easy way to get started.